Injury - bladder and urethra; Bruised bladder; Urethral injury; Bladder injury; Pelvic fracture; Urethral disruption; Bladder perforation

 Brandes SB, Eswara JR. Upper urinary tract trauma.
 Partin AW, Dmochowski RR, Kavoussi LR, Peters CA, eds.
 Campbell-Walsh-Wein Urology.
 12th ed.
 Philadelphia, PA: Elsevier; 2021:chap 90.

-Shewakramani SN.
-Genitourinary system.
+Lang SC, Shewakramani SN.
+Genitourinary trauma.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
-9th ed.
-Philadelphia, PA: Elsevier; 2018:chap 40.BACK TO TOP
+10th ed.
+Philadelphia, PA: Elsevier; 2023:chap 39.BACK TO TOP